cell-org/c0js.cell.computer/README.md

     - `end`: until what time (UNIX timestamp in seconds) does this script expire?
       - if the `end` is specified, trying to mint to the host contract after that time will fail.
       - if not specified, it's valid anytime forever, and can be minted to the contract anytime.
-    - `royaltyReceiver`: the royalty receiver address of this token. whenever a sale is made, NFT marketplaces that follow the EIP-2981 NFT royalty standard will send royalty to this address.
-    - `royaltyAmount`: the amount of royalty (out of 1,000,000) the `royaltyReceiver` will receive for each NFT sale.
-      - for example, if set as `100,000`, the royalty is 100,000/1,000,000 = 10%.
     - `puzzle`: a string that is required for minting.
       - when you pass thte `puzzle` attribute for the `build()` method, it creates a sha3 hash of the `puzzle` string and includes it in the returned token as an attribute named `puzzleHash`.
 The token DOES NOT include the original `puzzle` string.
       - anyone who can come up with the exact same string that hashes to the resulting `puzzleHash` can mint.